Good vs. Bad fats.

 - Plant protein and fat are associated with weight loss and satiety.

-The bottom line: While it is tempting to choose healthier fats is better for your heart, when it comes to weight gain, all fats have about the same number of calories.
+The bottom line: While it is tempting to choose healthier fats that is better for your heart, when it comes to weight gain, all fats have about the same number of calories.
 And cutting the total fat in your diet not only helps you shed pounds, it can also help you live a longer and healthier life.
 That being said I would recommend moderation and not extreme low-fat or high-fat diets when considering weight loss.
 As much as you hate to hear it, moderation is still king in weight loss.

 - “2015-2020 Dietary Guideline for Americans,” US Department of Agriculture .
 [Online].
 Available: https://www.choosemyplate.gov